Signal - function dependent on 1+ arguments, usually describing a physical aspect of something

 Time-invariance

-Time-invariant iff t-shift then apply H is the same as apply H then t-shift
+Time-invariant iff t-shift then apply H is the same as apply H then t-shift.
+Time-variance means that it depends on absolute time.

 t-shift then apply H: